BilalMohammad5/erply_playwright/README.md

 Under /tests folder we have spec.ts file which contains test steps written in type script.

-We will be Transpiling  typescript in to javascript and then .js files will be executed during the test.
+We will be Transpiling typescript into javascript and then .js files will be executed during the test.

 All the .ts to .js Transpiled files are stored under /javaScriptFiles